Background and Sources for Charges in Letter to the University of New Haven

 These include 'explaining how to give first aid to protestors' and using his blackberry to invite

 others to join him at the protest."
 He was sentenced to "death by crucifixion".

 studying in Australia with reports sent to the Mabahith, the General Investigation Directorate of the Saudi Ministry of Interior,

 the Kingdom's brutal secret police that deals with domestic security and

 ---- King Fahd Security College is involved with the KSA program to stamp out drug use

-Saudi Arabia levies the death penalty for a range of drug offenses.
+Saudi Arabia imposes the death penalty for a range of drug offenses.
 "Security forces have a national responsibility in combating the dangerous drug scourge and creating a safe environment for Saudi youth, said Maj.
 Gen. Saad bin Abdullah Al-Khiliwi, director general of King Fahad Security College."

-"1 Million Malnourished Children At Risk Of Cholera In Yemen" - NPR report The numbers of adults and children suffering already are in the hundreds of thousands.
+---- "1 Million Malnourished Children At Risk of Cholera In Yemen" - NPR report The numbers of adults and children suffering already are in the hundreds of thousands.

 Oxfam expects 600,000 cases of cholera by Sept.
 2017